Definition of Profit and Loss Statement

 Under the accrual basis (or method) of accounting the revenues and expenses reported on the profit and loss statement should be:

-- the revenues (sales, service fees) that were earned during the accounting period, and
+- Revenues (sales, service fees) that were earned during the accounting period

-- the expenses (cost of goods sold, salaries, rent, advertising, etc.) that match the revenues being reported or have expired during the accounting period
+- Expenses (cost of goods sold, salaries, rent, advertising, etc.) that match the revenues being reported or have expired during the accounting period

 Today, the bottom line of this financial statement will appear as net income, which is the net amount of the revenues, expenses, gains, and losses being reported.